-There is a difference between practising mock tests and practising mock tests under the ideal exam-hall scenario.
+There is a difference between practicing mock tests and practicing mock tests under the ideal exam-hall scenario.
 Once you take up a mock test, take it up to complete it only and not leave it half-way, that is not the right approach.
-Also, it would be better if you can design your study planner in a way that your practice sessions falls between 2-5 pm.
+Also, it would be better if you can design your study planner in a way that your practice sessions fall between 2-5 pm.
 This way you are training your brain to get tuned accordingly and readying yourself for the big day where the actual exam timing is 2 pm to 5 pm.

 At the end of completing mock tests, it is equally important for the paper to undergo analysis.
 This, if performed by an expert(teacher) would be ideal.
 Nevertheless, you can always analyze your performance.
 The analysis must basically cover two important aspects – Your strengths and your weak points.
 With your strengths/plus points, you can promptly go on solving these questions, if you find them appear in the paper, saving time.